Toggle mobile menu visibility

 Evans was fined £1,500 for each of the four charges, ordered to pay a court surcharge of £2,000 and costs of £5,000, at total of £13,000.

-At the trial, the District Judge stated that the had demonstrated a "cavalier attitude" to his farm management and warned that if he was found guilty of similar offences in the future consideration would be given to banning him from keeping animals, effectively putting him out business.
+At the trial, the District Judge stated that he had demonstrated a "cavalier attitude" to his farm management and warned that if he was found guilty of similar offences in the future consideration would be given to banning him from keeping animals, effectively putting him out business.

 Cllr Richard Church, Cabinet Member for a Safer Powys, said: "The defendant's non-compliance with maintaining records of animal medicines administered to his animals had the potential to endanger the food supply.